 On account of her father being part of the New Hollywood, Sofia was raised among many Hollywood icons with George Lucas occasionally babysitting her (and Sofia admitting that she still thinks of him as her Honorary Uncle rather than the director of Star Wars), and growing up knowing the likes of Martin Scorsese and Steven Spielberg and other famous figures who gathered to pay court to her father.

-Much as he did with all his children, Coppola gave Sofia cameos in his early films.
-Appearing as a baby in the baptism scene in The Godfather, and then as Diane Lane's kid sister in Rumble Fish (where Nicholas Cage also appeared in an early role).
-She had never wanted to be an actress in the first place, her initial interests being writing and film-making.
-As a young woman she wrote the script for her father's short film in New York Stories.
-She became well known however, and on account of the fame and success of the film, still widely seen, for her performance in The Godfather Part III.
-She was the last minute replacement for Winona Ryder who was originally cast but who then pulled out.
-On very short notice, with production already underway and Coppola needing a success to stave off bankruptcy, he cast his daughter.
-While the film was a success and got decent-to-mixed reviews at the time, in later years it was seen as the quintessential bad third movie of the trilogy, and Sofia Coppola's performance is often held accountable for its failure rather than many of its other problems.
-She also played Anne Chambers in Frankenweenie (she was credited as "Domino"), and one of Queen Amidala's handmaidens (Saché) in The Phantom Menace.
+Much as he did with all his children, Coppola gave Sofia cameos in his early films, with her appearing as a baby in the baptism scene in The Godfather, then as Diane Lane's kid sister in Rumble Fish and Nancy in Peggy Sue Got Married.
+While she also became involved behind her father's camera, co-writing the script for his short film in New York Stories at 18, she first gained recognition for her infamous performance as Mary Corleone in The Godfather Part III.
+She was the last-minute replacement for Winona Ryder, cast with production already underway and Coppola needing a success to stave off bankruptcy.
+While the film was nowhere near a flop, its responses were noticeably below those of its predecessors, and Sofia's performance became one of its most criticized aspects.
+Outside of her father's work, she also played Anne Chambers in Frankenweenie (she was credited as "Domino"), and one of Queen Amidala's handmaidens (Saché) in The Phantom Menace.